astronomer/docs/software/cli-reference.md

 | `--cancel` | None                                          | Cancel the migration.                                      |
 | `--deployment-id` | String                                        | The Deployment that you want to migrate. |

-## astro deployment runtime update
+## astro deployment runtime upgrade

-Update an existing Software Deployment's Astro Runtime version
+Upgrade an existing Software Deployment's Astro Runtime version

 ### Usage